connorwmackay/BlockGame/README.md

 - Player Controller with Collision

 # Building
 This project uses CMake with FetchContent to fetch the required dependencies.
-However, several dependencies still need to be manually put into a `Libraries` folder.
+However, the ImGui and Stb Image dependencies still need to be manually put into a `Libraries` folder.
 You can download them [here](https://drive.google.com/drive/folders/1eDN8yw8NPw_SzJ8jSpk-5UMj-r6m_XMQ?usp=sharing).
 <br>
 Additionally, you will need to copy the `Assets` folder into the same folder as the executable that gets built.
-Also, the libnoise library dependency was built for VS2022, so if you want to use something else or a different platform you will need to build libnoise yourself and alter the CMakeLists.txt file.
-I plan on switching fully to FastNoise 2 so this won't be a problem in the future.